plkmo/NLP_Toolkit/README.md

 ## 6) Punctuation Restoration
 Given unpunctuated (and perhaps un-capitalized) text, punctuation restoration aims to restore the punctuation of the text for easier readability.
 Applications include punctuating raw transcripts from audio speech data etc. Currently supports the following models:
-1. Transformer
+1. Transformer (PuncTransformer)
-2. Bi-LSTM with attention
+2. Bi-LSTM with attention (PuncLSTM)

 ### Format of dataset files
 Currently only supports TED talk transcripts format, whereby punctuated text is annotated by \<transcripts\> tags.
 Eg. \<transcript\> "punctuated text" \</transcript\>.
 The "punctuated text" is preprocessed and then used for training.

+TED talks dataset can be downloaded [here.](https://drive.google.com/file/d/1fJpl-fF5bcAKbtZbTygipUSZYyJdYU11/view?usp=sharing)

 ### Running the model
 Run punctuate.py